mush20/dog-timer/README.md

 # Dog Timer

-This is demo project that makes you wait for a dog.
+This is demo project that makes you wait for a dog image.

 ## Resources
 - [Angular CLI](https://github.com/angular/angular-cli)